A homogeneous second-order descent method for nonconvex optimization: The Homogenized Quadratic Model and A Second-Order Descent Method

 Let us consider the direction $\left[ -\eta \gk ; t \right]$, where $\eta,t>0$.
 Define the following function of $\left( \eta,t \right)$:

 For any fixed $t>0$, we have

 Therefore, for sufficiently small $\eta>0$, it holds that $f(\eta,t)<0$, which shows that $\left[ -\eta \gk ; t \right]$ is a negative curvature.
-Hence, $\lambda_{\min}(F_k) < -\delta $.
+Hence, $\lambda_1(F_k) < -\delta $.

-The proof of the statement $(2)$ is similar to the one of Theorem 3.1 in \cite{rojas_new_2001}, so we omit it here for succinctness of the paper.

-\end{proof} \cref{lemma.relation of theta delta Hk} shows that we can control the smallest eigenvalue of the homogenized matrix $F_k$ by adjusting the perturbation parameter $\delta$.
+The proof of the statement $(2)$ is similar to the one of Theorem 3.1 in \cite{rojas_new_2001}, so we omit it here for the succinctness of the paper. \end{proof} \cref{lemma.relation of theta delta Hk} shows that we can control the smallest eigenvalue of the homogenized matrix $F_k$ by adjusting the perturbation parameter $\delta$.
 It helps us find a better direction to decrease the value of the objective function.
-We also note that the case $\gk\perp \mathcal{S}_{\lambda_{\min}}$ is often regarded as a hard case in solving the trust-region subproblem.
+We also note that the case $\gk\perp \mathcal{S}_{\lambda_1}$ is often regarded as a hard case in solving the trust-region subproblem.
 However, this challenge will not incapacitate HSODM in our convergence analysis.
 In the following, we will show the function value has a sufficient decrease under this scenario.
 Thus, the subproblem in HSODM is much easier to solve than the trust-region subproblem due to the non-existence of the hard case.

 We remark that \cref{lemma.relation of theta delta Hk} is a simpler version of Lemma 3.3 in \cite{rojas_new_2001}, where the authors give a more detailed analysis of the relationship between the perturbation parameter $\delta$ and the eigenpair of the homogenized matrix $F_k$.
 However, the difference is that they try to obtain a solution to the trust-region subproblem via the homogenization trick, while our goal is to seek a good direction to decrease the function value.
 Furthermore, if the homogenized model is used, then we can show that HSODM has the optimal $O(\epsilon^{-3/2})$ iteration complexity.
-If instead, the homogenization trick is put on solving the trust-region subproblem as in \cite{rojas_new_2001}, one still needs a framework like the one in \citet{curtis_trust_2017} to guarantee the same convergence property.
+However, if the homogenization trick is put on solving the trust-region subproblem as in \cite{rojas_new_2001}, one still needs a framework like the one in \citet{curtis_trust_2017} to guarantee the same convergence property.
 Moreover, a sequence of homogenized problems needs to be solved in each iteration of the framework.

 In the following lemma, we characterize the optimal solution $[v_k; t_k]$ of problem \eqref{eq.homo subproblem} based on the optimality condition of the standard trust-region subproblem.

 \begin{lemma}[Optimality condition] $[v_k; t_k]$ is the optimal solution of the subproblem \eqref{eq.homo subproblem} if and only if there exists a dual variable $\theta_k > \delta \geq 0$ such that